marcoverpas/keynote_speech_Florence/README.md

 - *SFC models* are a class of system dynamics tools developed mainly by post-Keynesian economists.
 These models integrate flows and stocks across the economy and the environment in a fully consistent manner ([Carnevali et al. 2019](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).
 They have become increasingly popular in ecological macroeconomics thanks to their flexibility: SFC models can simulate dynamic transitions, test policy scenarios, and explore feedback effects between the economy and the ecosystem.
 Their limitation is that they typically operate at a high level of aggregation, overlooking inter-industry detail.

 For many environmental applications, *combining IO and SFC approaches* can offer the best of both worlds: industrial granularity from IO, dynamic and financial coherence from SFC.
-This hybrid perspective enables researchers to explore environmental transitions in a way that is both empirically grounded and dynamically rich ([Fevereiro et al. 2025](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references); [Thomsen et al. 2025](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).
+This hybrid perspective enables researchers to explore environmental transitions in a way that is both empirically grounded and dynamically rich ([Fevereiro et al. 2025](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references); [Thomsen et al. 2025](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references); [Pettena and Raberto, 2025](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).

 ---